 At first glance, the picture merely depicts two girls walking side-by-side with a bicycle.
 But the accompanying narration sheds light on its possibly deeper cultural significance: “These girls are trying to learn to ride a bike.
 After listening to Taru, girls are changing.
 By listening to radio these girls learn of new ideas and act on them” (Singhal, 2010, p.
 16).

 Whether Mukesh independently derived this interpretation or obtained confirmation from the girls is unclear.
 Thus, his observation toes a potentially problematic line in terms of speaking on behalf of others, particularly those who are lower in status due to ethnicity, gender and/or age.
-Cultural scorecards, because they consist of participants’ own accounts, help researchers to avoid this very practice vis-a-vis participants.
-But in the case of this cultural scorecard, it is a community member himself who might be imputing meaning to the participants’ story.
+Cultural beacons, because they consist of participants’ own accounts, help researchers to avoid this very practice vis-a-vis participants.
+But in the case of this cultural beacon, it is a community member himself who might be imputing meaning to the participants’ story.
 Researchers can raise participants’ awareness to this phenomenon and encourage them, as they themselves are modeling, both to respect individuals’ right to make sense of their own experiences and to seek this input from the people directly involved.
 Researchers can also appreciate accounts such as Mukesh’s as secondary data, thereby recognizing its potential difference from the primary source’s as well as its richness as an additional layer of meaning-making.

-Cultural Scorecards in Research Project #3:

 Intersecting Paths, Trees, Chicken Coops, and Fish Farms in the Peruvian Amazon

 As part of a participatory photograph and sketching assessment (Singhal & Rattine-Flaherty, 2006), eight children from various riverine communities were asked to draw some of the changes that they had observed since Minga Perú implemented its on-the-ground capacity-building projects.
 While these projects primarily targeted adults, children were included in the assessment.

 The sketch below (See Figure 6), representative of other sketches, shows houses, schools and churches—buildings important to children beyond the context of the Peruvian Amazon.
 Also clearly marked in this sketch are intersecting paths.
 The intersecting paths were a recurring theme, pointing to an early awareness about interdependence and communal living (Singhal & Rattine-Flaherty, 2006).
-Intersecting paths are a cultural scorecard for children, who deem this sense of connectedness important.
+Intersecting paths are a cultural beacon for children, who deem this sense of connectedness important.

 Figure 6.
 This sketch demonstrates local respect for the natural